innerperception/inner-perception-website/README.md

 If you encounter issues:

 1. Check the console for JavaScript errors
-2. Verify that Formbricks is properly configured
+2. Verify that Airform is properly configured
 3. Ensure all dependencies are installed correctly
 4. For deployment issues, check GitHub Pages settings in your repository